Windows 11 23H2 new features and changes (September 2023 update)

 The new assistant can also help you take action, customize settings, and seamlessly connect across your apps.
 Also, developers can integrate their apps into the Windows Copilot through the Bing Chat plugins to build new experiences.

-The Windows Copilot is technically the experience that will replace Cortana since the company already announced that it will retire the digital assistant before the end of the year.
+The Copilot is technically the experience that replaces Cortana since the company already announced that it is retiring the digital assistant before the end of 2023.

-Although File Explorer will continue with its familiar look and feel, it will receive significant changes.
-For starters, the Windows 11 September 2023 update will include a redesigned version of the file manager using the XAML programming code and the new WinUI 3 from the Windows App SDK (WASDK).
+Although File Explorer continues with its familiar look and feel, it has been rebuilt from the ground up.
+For starters, the Windows 11 23H2 includes a new file manager that uses the XAML programming code and the new WinUI 3 from the Windows App SDK (WASDK).

 In this new version, you will find three main visual changes, including a new “Home” page design, a new “Gallery” view, and improvements to the header interface.